noteldar/are_you_basic_frontend/README.md

-# Are You Basic? - Blockchain Q&A Game
+# Are You Basic?

-A web application that integrates with a local API to evaluate answers in a blockchain-based Q&A game.
-Users receive virtual USDT, place bets, answer questions within a time limit, and win or lose based on the API's evaluation of their answers.
+A web application that challenges players to provide non-basic (original, creative) responses to questions.
+The app uses a local API to evaluate answers and determine if they're "basic" or not.

+## Game Concept

+Prove your humanity by giving non-basic responses.
+If you sound like AI or give generic responses, you're BASIC!

+## Game Rules

+1. Each round costs $1 to play
+2. Win $10 for your first non-basic response
+3. Win $20 for your second consecutive win
+4. Win $50 for your third consecutive win or more
+5. If your response is basic, you lose your consecutive wins
+6. You have 15 seconds to answer each question
+7. Game over when you run out of money

 ## Features

-- API integration with a local evaluation service (http://localhost:8000/evaluate)
+- Integration with a local evaluation API (http://localhost:8000/evaluate)
-- Simulated blockchain interaction (no real cryptocurrency required)
-- Start with 1000 virtual USDT
+- 15-second timer for each question
-- Place bets with simulated USDT
+- Consecutive win tracking with increasing prizes
-- Answer questions within a 15-second time limit
-- Win or lose based on API evaluation of your answers
-- Experience blockchain game mechanics with real answer evaluation
+- Score display showing final score, AI detection score, and coherence score
+- Simulated currency system

 ## Getting Started